'Venom: Let There Be Carnage' becomes biggest opening of the pandemic - KTVZ

 Ultimately, this month could give Hollywood and industry observers a good sense of if audiences are still willing to pack into theaters.

-If “Venom: Let There Be Carnage” is any indication, the answer seems to be resounding yes.
+If “Venom: Let There Be Carnage” is any indication, the answer seems to be a decisive yes.

 The-CNN-Wire